-- What is physics and how did we get from zero to physics?
+- What is physics and how do we get from zero to physics?

-- What is life and how did physics come to life?
+- What is life and how does physics come to life?

-- What is wilful, intelligent consciousness and how did it evolve from life?
+- What is wilful, intelligent consciousness and how does it evolve from life?

 Good sign that P11 has the 2nd law in there – It led me to presume Bollands may hold a metaphysical / ontological position similar to mine.
 One public paper of his is a case for pan-psychism, but it seems that’s not his position.
 In fact all dialogue suggested he didn’t agree with any of my informational / pan-proto-psychist takes – which left me intrigued.
 The inevitability jumps out of the 2nd law at me.

 [I should be clear “my metaphysics” isn’t some wild new grand unified theory of everything (TOE) like some crank hanging round the public library.
 My position is simply a statement that the answers to all these “problems” are already out there in mainstream science and philosophy which has simply been drowned out by the orthodox memes of objective science in our modern days of “science with everything”.]